mandar-damle/HDM-documentation/pages/01.HDM Documentation/04.get-started/10.vcd/default.md

 ![Lab layout](images/single-network.png)

 1. Setup the source environment.
-   1. Setup a Single Network with DHCP service with IPs in 192.168.x.x
+   1. Setup a <a name="single">Single Network</a> with DHCP service with IPs in 192.168.x.x
    1. Provision 2 servers with at least 96 GB RAM.
    1. Deploy and configure these 2 ESXi Server with Management on the Single Network
    1. Deploy vCenter Server and configure it over the Single Network